moby/moby/docs/man/docker-run.1.md

 other place you need to identify a container).
 This works for both background and foreground Docker containers.

+**--net**="bridge"
+   Set the Network mode for the container
+                               'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+                               'container:<name|id>': reuses another container network stack
+                               'host': use the host network stack inside the container.
+Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

+**-P**, **-publish-all**=*true*|*false*
+   When set to true publish all exposed ports to the host interfaces.
+The default is false.
+If the operator uses -P (or -p) then Docker will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.
+To find the map between the host ports and the exposed ports, use **docker port**.

+**-p**, **-publish**=[]
+   Publish a container's port to the host (format: ip:hostPort:containerPort |
+ip::containerPort | hostPort:containerPort) (use **docker port** to see the
+actual mapping)

 **--privileged**=*true*|*false*
    Give extended privileges to this container.
 By default, Docker containers are